tonitech/vpn/intl.en-US/Best Practices/Local gateway configurations/Configure strongSwan.md

     # echo 1 > /proc/sys/net/ipv4/ip_forward
     ```

-    For more configuration examples for different scenarios, see [Configuration Examples for Different Scenarios](https://strongswan.org/documentation.html).
+    For more configuration examples for different scenarios, see [Configuration examples for different scenarios](https://strongswan.org/documentation.html).

 5. Run the following command to start the strongSwan service.